PowerVM Nova Driver

 Thorough unit tests exist within the project to validate specific functions within this implementation.

-A third party functional test environment has been created.
+A third party functional test environment will be created.
 It monitors for incoming nova change sets.
 Once it detects a new change set, it will execute the existing lifecycle API tests.
 A non-gating vote (+1 or -1) will be provided with information provided (logs) based on the result.

 Existing APIs should be valid.
 All testing is planned within the functional testing system and via unit tests.